carbonblack/cbc-syslog/README.md

 4. Create a `.txt` file for Logs.

-5. Test the new connector:

-    Verify that you are running Python 2.7:

-    ```
-    python --version
-    ```
+5. Create an empty backup folder.
+The location of this folder will be placed in back_up_dir seen in the Configuration file.
+For more information on the behavior of the backup folder please see the description of back_up_dir in Step 2.

-   Then run the following command:
+5. Test the new connector and run the following command:

     ```
     python cb_defense_syslog.py -l [LOG_FILE_LOCATION] -c [CONFIG_FILE_LOCATION]